-A stack member number (1 to 8) identifies each member in the switch stack.
-The member number also determines the interface-level configuration that a stack member uses.
-You can display the stack member number by using the show switch user EXEC command.
+A slot number (1 to 3) identifies each member in the chassis.
+The slot number also determines the interface-level configuration that a chassis member uses.
+You can display the slot member number by using the show chassis command.
+The slot number is fixed per slot and not changed.